SourceBox-LLC/FineFoundry/docs/user-guide/training-tab.md

 - Fine‑tune models with beginner‑friendly presets or full expert control
 - Run the **same training script** on cloud GPUs (Runpod) or your local machine
-- Save and reload complete training setups as reusable JSON configs
+- Save and reload complete training setups as reusable configurations (stored in database)
 - Sanity‑check a completed local run with **Quick Local Inference**

 ![Training Tab](../../img/ff_training.png)